gnosis/GECO/README.md

 **Funding**

 We want to support a wide range of projects in both topic and scale.
-For this reason, we are offering grants of between $5.000 and $100.000, which will be paid out in GNO tokens.
+For this reason, we are offering grants of between $5.000 and $100.000.
 The allocated funding will reflect the scope and ambition of your proposal.
 To get a sense of how much funding to request for your proposal, check out our [bounties](https://gitcoin.co/profile/GnosisEcosystemFund) and current projects for an estimation.

 **Mentoring**